 You can also make this beef stew ahead of time and store it in the fridge which is even better as the flavours will further develop resulting in an even tastier dish.
 Allow to cool to room temperature after cooking and place covered in the pot in the fridge for up to 3 days.

 Traditionally in Belgium this Flemish stew is served with ‘frites’ (French fries) and mayonnaise together with a side salad or some cooked veggies.
-As this stew has a lot of sauce you can also consider serving it with mashed potatoes, ‘kroketten’ (potato croquettes), boiled potatoes, rice, noodles or baguette which are great for mopping up all the sauce.
+As this stew has a lot of sauce you can also consider serving it with creamy mashed potatoes, ‘kroketten’ (potato croquettes), boiled potatoes, rice, noodles or baguette which are great for mopping up all the sauce.

 Here are some suggestions for side dishes to go with this beef stew recipe: